Bio-Prime/documentation/docs/index.md

 ![addprimers](./addprimers.png)

+To see an example of how the data for importing should look, click on Get sample.csv.

-When adding a new primer in this way, the user has to put in the obligatory data (tagged with a * symbol) before the system lets you access the next page.
+When adding a new primer in this way, instead of the “Add one general” way, the user has to put in the obligatory data (tagged with a * symbol) before the system lets you access the next page.
 This is a summary:

 | Required Data | Optional Data |
 |-------|-------|